arb8020/llm-workbench/examples/gsm8k_nnsight_remote/README.md

 - Example fast reuse: `uv run python examples/gsm8k_nnsight_remote/deploy_and_smoke_test.py --model willcb/Qwen3-0.6B --reuse --skip-sync`

 Health checks:
-- The script waits for `http://localhost:8001/health` on the GPU first, and tails `~/nnsight_singlepass.log` if startup fails.
+- The script waits for `http://localhost:<port>/health` on the GPU and also validates the OpenAPI spec contains the expected routes (`/models/load`, `/v1/chat/completions`).
+This prevents confusing 200s from unrelated services.
+- If startup fails, it tails `~/nnsight_singlepass.log`.
 - It then attempts the external proxy `/health`; if blocked by the provider, it continues using direct remote calls.

 ## 🎯 Key Features